 - You cannot upload a file larger than 500mb, and it cannot be longer than 500 pages long.
 However, this is much bigger and longer than the average magazine.

 But let’s start with the basics.
 Perhaps you’ are reading this text on a smartphone or tablet, or perhaps you are using a desktop computer.
 And, although I am an online blogger, many texts are available in real print on top of that.
-However, every publisher knows that they must join the digital revolution if they want to continue to make a mark on the world.
+Every publisher knows he has to join the digital revolution if he wants to continue shaping the world.

 They can do this now through Issuu.com.
 So just what is Issuu?
 What are the types of things that they can offer you, and is it worth working with them at all?

-Basically, through Issuu, you upload a compatible file and fill in the relevant form, and the system does the rest for you.
-It formats your document so it is compatible with its online Flash reader and adds a range of great features, such as searchable text, page-turning animations, zoom capacities and more.
+Basically you upload a compatible file via Issuu.
+Then fill out the corresponding form.
+The rest is done by the system for you.
+It formats your document to be compatible with the online Flash reader.
+It also offers a number of great features, including searchable text, scrolling animations, zooming, and more.

 Issuu isn’t just about publishing either.
 You can also create a completely free account and read through the magazines that other people have published.
 The site offers anything from student projects to amateur fanzines, and from comic books to professional publications.
 You can use this to be inspired about what other people are doing, or use it simply for your own leisure.
 After all, even if you are a professional writer or blogger, there will be times when you are not on the job and just having some time for yourself as well.